 Practical integration: the sensor checklist

-• Review sleep each morning.
+- Review sleep each morning.
 If deep sleep runs persistently short, adjust your environment — temperature, darkness, timing — or cut the previous day’s load.
+Act on a multi-week pattern, not one night: stage-level minutes are the least accurate thing WHOOP reports.

-• Export your raw data.
-WHOOP lets you download your heart-rate data for independent analysis, which is the kind of transparency the unhacked operator should expect.
+- Export your data.
+WHOOP provides a CSV export covering sleep, recovery and strain, including a daily heart-rate log, plus a developer API — enough for independent analysis, and the kind of transparency the unhacked operator should expect.

 Privacy and data security

 Your vitals are sensitive, so the business model matters.
-WHOOP runs on subscription rather than selling your data — healthier than wearables that monetise health data to third parties — and you retain export rights to your raw readings.
+WHOOP’s revenue comes from the membership rather than from advertising, which structurally removes one incentive to monetise your health data to third parties — read the current privacy policy yourself rather than taking that as a guarantee — and you retain export rights to your readings.
 That ownership of your own signal is the standard to hold any health device to.

 How WHOOP compares to mainstream wearables

-The honest contrast: WHOOP treats HRV as its primary, high-fidelity focus, gives you detailed deep/REM/light sleep with respiratory rate, and produces an actual daily Recovery score and personalised Strain coaching — none of which mainstream smartwatches or basic fitness trackers really do.
-An Apple Watch or Garmin treats HRV as a secondary feature and sleep stages as basic; cheaper trackers mostly count steps and estimate sleep roughly.
-WHOOP also offers full raw-data export, where mainstream devices are limited or restricted.
+The honest contrast: WHOOP treats HRV as its primary, high-fidelity focus, breaks sleep into deep/REM/light with respiratory rate, and produces an actual daily Recovery score and personalised Strain coaching — a combination mainstream smartwatches and basic fitness trackers generally don’t put front and centre.
+An Apple Watch or Garmin treats HRV as a secondary feature and sleep stages as a summary; cheaper trackers mostly count steps and estimate sleep roughly.
+Worth saying plainly: on sleep-stage accuracy specifically, no wrist wearable — WHOOP included — matches polysomnography, and the 2025 six-device comparison above actually placed WHOOP behind several Fitbit models and the Apple Watch Series 8 on multi-stage classification.
+WHOOP also offers a documented data export and API, where mainstream devices are more limited.
 The trade-off is real, though: WHOOP is screen-free and single-purpose, so if you want notifications, maps, and apps on your wrist, it is not trying to be that.

 Frequently asked questions